 Men’s orgasm techniques are consistent regardless of sexual orientation.
-Once he has responded to a turn-on, a man stimulates his penis whether he engages in masturbation, oral sex or intercourse.
+Once his mind is triggered by a turn-on, a man stimulates his penis whether he engages in masturbation, oral sex or intercourse.
 Only the anatomy of their lover dictates whether men engage in vaginal or anal intercourse.

 [i] Whenever female homosexual relationships include genital techniques, the clitoris is usually involved.
-This is particularly significant because the partners in such contacts often know more about female genital function than either of the partners in a heterosexual relation. (p575 Kinsey 1953)
+This is particularly significant because the partners in such contacts often know more about female genital function than either of the partners in a heterosexual relation.
+(Alfred Kinsey)

 Excerpt from Women’s Sexual Behaviours & Responses (ISBN 978-0956-894717)